lishuya17/PocketAnchorData/README.md

 Note: for just reproducing the results in the paper, there is no need for running the data processing steps, as it may take several days.
 The processed datasets used in our paper will be provided at https://github.com/tiantz17/PocketAnchor very soon.

-## For data processing:
+### For data processing:

-### Step 0.
+#### Step 0.
 Prepare the environment

-If generating MaSIF precomputed features is needed, please pull the corresponding docker image for easy calculation of MaSIF precomputed features:
+If generating MaSIF precomputed features is needed, please pull the corresponding docker image for easy calculation of MaSIF precomputed features (which was created based on https://github.com/LPDI-EPFL/masif):

 ```
 docker pull lishuya17/masif-mini-server:20220924